-Opening Remarks by Makoto Ojiro, Country Director, ADB's Tajikistan Resident Mission at the Consultations on ADB's Revised Public Communications Policy, Dushanbe, Tajikistan.
+Opening Remarks by ADB Tajikistan Country Director Makoto Ojiro at the Consultations on ADB's Revised Public Communications Policy on July 20, 2010 in Dushanbe, Tajikistan

 Dear participants of the seminar, ladies and gentlemen, good morning to all of you.